Practice Makes Permanent

 We’ve all heard the saying ‘practice makes perfect’, and with most things this holds true.
-However, in terms of stroke development, the term ‘practice makes permanent’ is generally more fitting.
+However, in terms of swimming teaching and stroke development, the term ‘practise makes permanent’ is generally more fitting.

 While many people believe the best way to develop a stroke is to do as many laps as possible, this can be detrimental to the stroke.